ZigzagAwaka/ChillaxScraps/zigzag.chillaxscraps/README.md

 ### Compatible mods

 - You should check [PremiumScraps](https://thunderstore.io/c/lethal-company/p/Zigzag/PremiumScraps/), it pairs well with ChillaxScraps!
-- There is some compatible effects with [CodeRebirth](https://thunderstore.io/c/lethal-company/p/XuXiaolan/CodeRebirth/).
+- There is some compatible effects with [CodeRebirth](https://thunderstore.io/c/lethal-company/p/XuXiaolan/CodeRebirth/) and [LegendWeathers](https://thunderstore.io/c/lethal-company/p/Zigzag/LegendWeathers/).
 - Some Ocarina songs effects will not work properly when played at the Company Building, but you can install the mods [StarlancerAIFix](https://thunderstore.io/c/lethal-company/p/AudioKnight/StarlancerAIFix/) and [NavMeshInCompany](https://thunderstore.io/c/lethal-company/p/Kittenji/NavMeshInCompany/) to make them work !

 ### Feedback